- Benefits & Features

 Participants will leave with a good sense of how to think strategically about their careers and also what steps to take today & tomorrow to achieve their goals.

 Participants might come from large organizations or medium sized companies or even from startups.
-EPM will help talented leaders prepare to take on larger, critical roles.
-All the key elements of the EPM experience – the professors, the content, peer interactions and application exercises etc. are designed specifically for executives with:
+The Executive Program in Management will help talented leaders prepare to take on larger, critical roles.
+All the key elements of the Executive Program in Management experience – the professors, the content, peer interactions and application exercises etc. are designed specifically for executives with:

 - A minimum of 10+ years of work experience